knowledgeontology/fungal_evolution/README.md

-This repository contains alignment files and scripts to reproduce the paper,<b> "Congruence amidst discordance between sequence and protein-content based phylogenies of fungi"</b>
+This repository contains alignment files for phenograms and Matlab scripts to reproduce the paper,<b> "Congruence amidst discordance between sequence and protein-content based phylogenies of fungi"</b>

 <b>1 TreePuzzle Analysis:</b><br>
 'spe27.phylip' is the input file of Treepuzzle analysis,which combine alignments of 455 single-copy orthologous<br>